kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 I have developed multiple computational methods for analyzing and evaluating biomolecular structures, e.g. Voronota, CAD-score, VoroMQA, VoroIF-GNN, VoroIF-jury/FTDMP, and other (see [software](https://www.kliment.lt/#main-published-software) and [publications](https://www.kliment.lt/#publications)).
 Most of my methods construct and utilize the Voronoi tessellation of atomic balls and the tessellation-derived interatomic contact areas.
+A substantial part of my research is illustrated in [posters](https://kliment-olechnovic.github.io/curriculum-vitae/posters/index.html).
 The developed tessellation-based methodology is especially efficient in analyzing protein-protein interfaces and was instrumental in all the recent [successes](https://www.kliment.lt/#achievements-in-casp-and-capri-experiments) of the Vilnius University team in recent community-wide CASP and CAPRI challenges in 2016-2024.